Cornucopia-Swift/CornucopiaStreams/README.md

 }
 ```

-Open a connection to a BLE device:
+Open a connection to a BLE device providing service `FFF0`:

 ```swift
 import CornucopiaStreams